devchallenges-io/curriculum/2-responsive-web/1-html-css/11-css-responsive-design.md

 2. **Media queries:** This CSS feature enables designers to apply specific styles based on device characteristics like screen width and resolution.
 3. **CSS techniques:** Using modern CSS properties helps make web components more flexible and responsive.

-In this comprehensive guide, we'll explore each of these aspects in detail, providing you with a solid understanding and practical strategies.
+In this lesson, we'll explore each of these aspects in detail, providing you with a solid understanding and practical strategies.
 We'll start with the basics of fluid layouts and media queries before diving into advanced CSS tricks and future trends in responsive web design.

-By the end of this guide, you'll have the knowledge and skills to excel in responsive design both now and in the future.
-Let's get started!

-## Understanding Responsive Design

-Responsive design is a method of web development that ensures a website's layout adjusts to the viewport width of the device it's being viewed on.
-This approach provides an optimal viewing experience for users across a wide range of devices, from desktop monitors to mobile phones.

 ### Key Principles of Responsive Design